Ajstros/snake-c/README.md

 Want snake to go around the screen in a terminal and eat fruits.

+# Build Instructions
+Use `make` to build and run the program.
+Use `make debug` to build and enter GDB.

 # Snake
 Create snake with icon *
 * Snake is connected